coreshop/CoreShop/docs/docs/03_Bundles/Index_Bundle.md

 # Index Bundle

+The Index Bundle integrates the Index Component into Symfony and Doctrine, offering tools for indexing Pimcore models, managing filters, and creating conditions.
+It includes ListingServices and FilterServices.

-## Installation
+## Installation Process

+To install the bundle, use Composer:

 ```bash
 $ composer require coreshop/index-bundle:^4.0
 ```

-### Adding required bundles to kernel
+### Integrating with the Kernel

-You need to enable the bundle inside the kernel
+Enable the bundle in the kernel by updating the `AppKernel.php` file:

 ```php
 <?php